 I was having a chat with a friend the other day about free will, and the simulation hypothesis, and at the end he said something to the effect of, “Well, that makes sense, but even if so I don’t know how that changes anything.
 I’d live my life the same way.”

 Knowing always changes things, but it’s difficult if not impossible to know exactly how knowing will change things for *you*.
 You could become a Morpheus…or you could end up like Cypher 😂

 I’ve been thinking for a long time though about the potential natures of reality, and what each might mean, so I wanted to put together a post exploring some of the many possibilities, and how knowing the answer to “What is the nature of reality?” could actually change everything.

-To do this, we need to explore a few things (in no particular order): simulation theory, quantum physics, Everett’s Many Worlds hypothesis, The Mandela Effect (a fantastic movie by the way), game design, philosophy, materialism, non-duality, panpsychism, religion, the idea of a creator, cause and effect, free will, and a few more things besides.
+To do this, we need to explore a few things (in no particular order): simulation theory, quantum physics, Everett’s Many Worlds hypothesis, The Mandela Effect (a fantastic movie by the way), game design, philosophy, consciousness, materialism, non-duality, panpsychism, religion, the idea of a creator, cause and effect, free will, and a few more things besides.

 - We’re in a simulation (specifically a “set the starting conditions and system rules and see how it plays out” type simulation, though there are a LOT of sub-possibilities here)